Zimbabwe Saints F.C.: Merger

 On Saturday 31 January 2009, the Life members of the club voted in favour of a merger with Njube Sundowns Football Club another Bulawayo based club.
 This was not successful but in February 2011, they bought the franchise of Chitungwiza-based Zimbabwe Premier League outfit Eagles.
 Zimbabwe Saints were relegated from the Premier Soccer League in 2006.
 The return of Zimbabwe Saints in 2011 into the premiership would bring more excitement into the league in Bulawayo.
-The city already has Highlanders and Chicken Inn in the Premier League.
+The city already had Highlanders and Chicken Inn in the Premier League.